Good news about vaccination.

 A vaccine option can not give you pneumococcal pneumonia

-You can't get pneumococcal pneumonia from getting vaccinated.
-Because pneumococcal vaccines don't contain live bacteria.
+You won’t get pneumococcal pneumonia or IPD from pneumococcal vaccination.
+That’s because pneumococcal vaccines don’t contain live bacteria.

 A pneumococcal vaccination is not required every year

-Unlike the flu vaccination, you don’t need pneumococcal vaccination every year.
+Unlike the flu vaccine, pneumococcal vaccination is not yearly.

 Learn about a vaccine option that may help protect you